krisahil/give/README.md

-  "kadiraAppId": "Get a free account here https://kadira.io/", "kadiraAppSecret": "https://kadira.io/", "admin_user": "user _id of any user that can use the dashboard as an admin", "donor_tools_site": "Get a DonorTools site, there is a two week free trial. http://www.donortools.com.
-Then use the site name that is assigned to you.
-It should look like this https://your_name.donortools.com", "donor_tools_user": "",
+  "kadiraAppId": "Get a free account here https://kadira.io/", "kadiraAppSecret": "https://kadira.io/", "admin_user": "user _id of any user that can use the dashboard as an admin", "donor_tools_user": "",
   "donor_tools_password": "",
   "donor_tools_gift_type": "use this to assign a type to any gifts given through the site",